progress4apple/progress.rocks/_drafts/howto-1-3-5-rule-and-apple-reminders.md

 There you go.
 Once you accomplished this, open the „Scheduled“ list of Apple Reminders and you‘ll see the 1-3-5 rule at it‘s finest!

-To sum up: We **use priorities together with the ability to set a date and time for the reminder** to end up with a **daily plan in the Scheduled list of Apple Reminders**.
+To sum up: We **use priorities together with the ability to set a date and time for the reminder** to end up with a **daily plan in the „Scheduled“ list of Apple Reminders**.

 Further reading: [A Better To-Do List: The 1-3-5 Rule](https://www.themuse.com/advice/a-better-todo-list-the-135-rule).